-What makes testing the fuel pump so easy is that your 3.2L Isuzu Rodeo has a Schrader valve to which we can connect a fuel pressure gauge to and see if the fuel pump is actually providing fuel to the fuel injectors.
+What makes testing the fuel pump so easy is that your 3.2L Isuzu Rodeo has a Schrader valve that we can hook up a fuel pressure gauge to and see if the fuel pump is actually delivering fuel to the injectors.

 Where To Buy A Fuel Pressure Test Gauge

 A fuel pressure tester is one of the most important tools any serious DIY'er should have in their tool box.

 The cool thing is, you can buy a fuel pressure test gauge just about anywhere.
 The following fuel pressure gauge kits are pretty good deals and will help you compare prices:

 All of the fuel pump pressure test kits above have the fitting that will connect to your Isuzu's Schrader valve.